Himalayan subtropical pine forests: Flora

-The predominant flora of the ecoregion is a thin woodland of drought-resistant Pinus roxburghii trees with a ground cover of thick grass, as regular fires do not allow a shrubby undergrowth to establish itself.
+There is also a ground cover of thick grass, as regular fires do not allow a shrubby undergrowth to establish itself.
 The ground cover consists of Arundinella setosa, cogon grass (Imperata cylindrica) and Themeda anathera.

 Pine forest mainly grows on south-facing slopes although in western Nepal there are areas facing in other directions.
 Some of the larger areas can be found in the lower elevations of Kangra and Una Districts of Himachal Pradesh and in Bhutan.
 It occurs in smaller patches in eastern Himachal Pradesh and lower Uttarakhand, in the more thinly populated western Nepal, and on the lower elevations (between 1,000 and 2,000m) of the Sivalik and Himachal ranges.

 Fauna

 Although there is not a rich variety of wildlife here when compared to tropical rainforest for example the region is important habitat, especially for birds.
 Wildlife includes tigers and leopards although in smaller numbers than in the lowland areas where herds of grazing antelopes provide food for them, whereas these slopes do not sustain grazing in large numbers.
 More typical animals of the pine forest are langurs and other animals of the Himalayas.
 Birds include the chestnut-breasted partridge and cheer pheasants that hide in the lush grass.